-In June 2018, the FASB issued ASU 2018-07 "Improvement to Nonemployee Share-Based Payments Accounting."
+The Company implements ASU 2018-07 "Improvement to Nonemployee Share-Based Payments Accounting."
 This guidance simplifies the accounting for nonemployee share-based payment transactions.
 The amendments specify that ASC 718 applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in a grantor's own operations by issuing share-based payment awards.
-The Company adopted the provisions of this update as of January 1, 2019.